 Recently, for example, the number of projection images required for successful 3D reconstruction could be considereably reduced: While for the conventional reconstruction techniques like filtered back projection about 700 projections within a 130°-angle range were necessary to achieve a sufficiently accurate 3D reconstruction of a complex dislocation network, applying adopted algebraic reconstruction techniques (e.g. DART) the required number of projections could be reduced to 50, meaning a speed-up by a factor of 14.
 This speed-up enabled new measurement schemes, e. g. capturing the nucleation, generation and propagation of dislocations by performing a gradual annealing of the sample alternating with XDL-scans.
 This makes it possible to image the evolution of dislocations into complex structures with a spatial resolution on the micrometer scale in crystal volumes of several mm3 of size.

 Quantitative full-field X-ray diffraction imaging

-The STROBOS-CODE instrumentation will be fully compatible with a broad range of X-ray diffraction imaging acquisition schemes, in particular the so-called rocking curve imaging (RCI).
-Within STROBOS-CODE also the general theoretical aspects of quantitative data analysis will be investigated and corresponding procedures and algorithms will be derived, implemented and tested, providing access to the local 2D/3D crystalline properties, see for example Fig. 2.
-In combination and correlated with with XDL data, for example, this will allow linking the nucleation and evolution of dislocations to the driving strain fields.
+The STROBOS-CODE instrumentation is designed to be fully compatible with a broad range of X-ray diffraction imaging acquisition schemes, in particular with so-called rocking curve imaging (RCI).
+Within STROBOS-CODE also the general theoretical aspects of quantitative data analysis are being investigated and corresponding procedures and algorithms are derived, implemented and tested, providing access to the local 2D/3D crystalline properties, see for example Fig. 2.
+In combination and correlated with XDL data, for example, this will allow linking the nucleation and evolution of dislocations to the driving strain fields.

 Fig. 2: Feasibility study for the quantitative analysis of RCI data acquired from multiple (here 16) view directions, in this way providing access to the local tilt (amount and direction) and strain, together with a estimation of the error.